Table schema

 To create and edit a schema in Polaris, you need the following:

-Polaris can infer the schema for a table for batch or streaming ingestion with the schema auto-detection feature.
-With schema auto-detection, Polaris scans the first 1000 entries of your source data to create an input schema.
+In the UI, Polaris can suggest the schema for a table for batch or streaming ingestion by sampling your data.
+With this feature, Polaris scans the first 1000 entries of your source data to create a table schema.
 During this data mapping phase, Polaris infers a name and a data type for each column in your table based on the detected values from your input fields.
 This method is best suited for cases when you do not have a predefined schema and want to get started quickly.
-For an example, see the quickstart guide.
+For an example, see Quickstart.

 You can use the Polaris UI to create a schema manually.
 You can add and remove columns, as described in the example.
 This method is best suited for cases when you know exactly what your schema should look like and want to define it before loading any data.